 - 2 small apples, peeled, cored and diced into small pieces

 - 2 tsp pomegranate molasses, or 1 tbsp red wine vinegar

 - 50 g dried cranberries

-- Heat the oil and butter in a large saucepan, then add the onion and saute on a medium heat for about 5 minutes until softened but not coloured.
+- Heat the oil in a large saucepan, then add the onion and saute on a medium heat for about 5 minutes until softened but not coloured.

-- Add the the cinnamon and ground allspice and cook for a couple of minutes before tumbling in the shredded cabbage and apples.
-Pour in the apple juice, light brown sugar, pomegranate molasses and dried cranberries.
+- Add the the cinnamon, ground allspice and freshly grated nutmeg and cook for a couple of minutes before tumbling in the shredded cabbage and diced apples.
+Pour in the cranberry or apple juice, light brown sugar, pomegranate molasses or red wine vinegar and dried cranberries.